Bridge to Sweden

 There were other changes in spelling too, but these are the most common ones that might cause you problems.

 Perhaps you now have a better idea about the name your grandfather might have used in Sweden, before emigration.
-Now check this page to learn what other information you need in order to get started with your research.
-Do you need help with getting started with your research?
-Then let me know.
+Now check this page to learn what other information you need in order to get started with your research. .
 Remember that previous newsletters might have information that you can use, so I suggest that you try them out.